 Pushing oneself beyond reasonable limits and denying needs or pleasures actually makes us less able to give to and care for those around us, including clients and our families.
 Many modern midwives work in stressful systems or situations that push them to the extreme, and few employers prioritise caring for carers.
 Almost everybody knows at least one midwife who has experienced burnout.
 Not caring for ourselves can lead to long-term and serious mental and physical health problems, as well as having an impact on women, colleagues and families.

-Taking care of ourselves, on the other hand, sets a great example for others, and the festive season seems like an ideal time for us to remind each other of the value of taking time out.
+Taking care of ourselves, on the other hand, sets a great example for others.
 I am conscious that the last thing that busy midwives need is another thing added to their ‘to do’ list though, so the following are merely ideas, suggestions and questions to ponder that I have been gathering from midwives, therapists and others.
 Not everything on this list will be everyone’s cup of tea, but I hope you might find something in here that will inspire you to take a bit of time out to replenish your own energy.
 Huge thanks to all those who have contributed to this, and my hope for the holidays is that everyone who reads it will find something in here that will inspire them to give themselves the same kind of care that they give to others.

 Questions to ponder